|Posted by Anna H. on January 21, 2017 at 6:30 AM|

 After '82, The Cure evolved and crossed over as being Alternative and Pop-Rock Music.
 Most people don't hear the band's older and more obscure songs from the late '70s and early '80s.

 Therefore, I am sharing some of The Cure's older and more obscure songs with you for today's Song Saturday.
-This includes their song that was originally featured on The Crow Soundtrack in 1994.
+This includes their song, which was originally featured on The Crow Soundtrack in 1994.

 1) The Cure "The Final Sound" Seventeen Seconds (1980)